-Parabens have had so much bad press because of a 2004 study that linked them to breast cancer.
-But how accurate was this information and should we all be banning them from our skincare regiments?
+Parabens have been the focus of a lot of bad press because of a 2004 study that linked them to breast cancer.
+Brands and consumers alike have sworn off of them because of this reason, but how accurate was this information and should we all be banning them from our skincare?

 There have been extensive studies since to prove that parabens can indeed be metabolized and excreted by the body harmlessly especially in the amounts that they are found in skincare.

 The second worry that is attached to hormones is that they interfere with female hormone function by mimicking oestrogen.

 This is another reason why parabens are linked to breast cancer, as too much oestrogen can trigger an increase in breast cell division and growth of tumours.

 However, this activity is thousands to millions of times weaker than the activity of natural hormones so the chances that they can actually do anything to us is still yet to be proven.

 They began studying the effects of parabens in response to the outcry of their potential estrogenic effect and link to breast cancer.
 The FDA found that parabens are safe for use in cosmetics, and it also says that, based on the weight of all the current scientific evidence, there is no reason for consumers to be concerned about the use of products containing parabens.